Signature Book Printing - Book Printer

 5000 44%

-This chart compares the cost per book for various order quantities of perfect bound black and white books.
-For example, if you order 2000 books, then each book costs only half (53%) as much as if you order 500 books, and if you order 200 books, each book costs twice (195%) as much as if you order 500.
+This chart compares the approximate cost per book for various order quantities of perfect bound black and white books.
+For example, if you order 2000 books, then each book costs only half (53%) as much as if you order 500 books.
 This is an example, not a universal formula.

 A NOTE ON PRACTICAL QUANTITIES.
 Not all combinations of specifications and quantity will yield a price that is practical for you.
 For example, if you are interested in buying 300 copies of an 8.5 x 11 full color book with 400 pages, the unit cost will be very high.
 There may be a special circumstance in which such a high cost is worth it for you -- for example, for a special company consulting report.
-In most cases it just won't work for you.
-When we see such a circumstance, we will respond to your quote request with a note about the high cost.
+In most cases it just won't work for general books you expect to sell.
+When we see such a circumstance, we will respond to your quote request with a note about the high cost and information about reducing the unit cost with larger quantities.

 Want to Print Out pages from this web site?
 If the image runs off the edge of your sheet, set your printer to print Landscape.
 Then it'll fit.